datacommonsorg/website/gke/README.md

 ../deploy_proxy.sh <ENV>
 ```

-- Update manually update the apigee load balancer to use the `dc-website-cert` certificate
+- Manually update the apigee load balancer to use the `dc-website-cert` certificate
 - Ensure a DNS entry is created that points to the apigee load balancer (see b/348045295)
 - In the apigee console, [create an "API Product", "App", and "Developer" to instance to generate an API Key](https://cloud.google.com/apigee/docs/api-platform/security/api-keys).
 - Include your API key in URL to access Data Commons.
 Visit https://<your-host>/?apikey=<your-api-key>